decoderzhub/snapreme/CREATOR_GUIDE.md

 A: PPM response interface is coming to the creator dashboard soon

 **Q: What's the platform fee?**
-A: Snapreme takes 10% of all transactions (subscriptions, unlocks, PPM)
+A: peak.boo takes 10% of all transactions (subscriptions, unlocks, PPM)

 **Q: Can I change my subscription price?**
 A: Yes, in Monetization Settings.
 Changes apply to new subscribers only.